sergezaugg/xeno_canto_organizer/README.md

 # add the -d flag to download mp3 files into a timestamped directory and store the metadata with the same timestamp
 xco_get example.json -d

+# get summary table of all mp3 files
+xco_summary

 # convert mp3s to wav with a specific sampling rate (wrapper to ffmpeg)
 xco_m2w -ar 48000